Immortality (Pearl Jam song): Release and reception

-"Immortality" peaked at number 10 on the Billboard Album Rock Tracks chart and number 31 on the Billboard Modern Rock Tracks chart.
+"Immortality" was released in Australia on June 12, 1995, as a CD and cassette single.
+In the United States, it was serviced to alternative radio on June 19 and to contemporary hit radio the following day.
+The song peaked at number 10 on the Billboard Album Rock Tracks chart and number 31 on the Billboard Modern Rock Tracks chart.
 In Canada, the song reached number 62 on the Canadian RPM 100 Hit Tracks chart and later charted on the RPM Alternative Top 30 chart, where it reached number 10.
 "Immortality" also reached the top 30 in New Zealand.

 AllMusic's review of the "Immortality" single stated that "Immortality" is "the best ballad from the otherwise spotty Vitalogy."
 Jon Pareles of The New York Times called it a "sullen Neil Young-style march" in which Eddie Vedder "ruminates over suicide as an end to pain."
 David Browne of Entertainment Weekly said that "the sulking, lashing "Immortality" appears to be a Big Statement song about death, yet you'd never know that from its obtuse lyrics."

 Live performances

 "Immortality" was first performed live at the band's April 11, 1994, concert in Boston, Massachusetts at the Boston Garden.
 The lyrics that appeared in the first live version of the song were altered before release.
 Live performances of "Immortality" can be found on various official bootlegs and the live album Live at Benaroya Hall.

 The alternate version played in Boston in 1994 featured first-person lyrics, as opposed to the third person lyrics on the studio take, ending in what could be thought of as a reference to the Neil Young song, Hey Hey My My, where Vedder sang the lyrics "Hey hey, this is my last day... my my, know how hard I try/Hey hey, I wouldn't love to stay, my my, I wish I could get high".
 For years, this version was only available through bootlegs, but a large portion of an April 12, 1994, concert from the Orpheum in Boston, including Immortality, was included on a bonus disc of the Vs./Vitalogy re-issue.